Osuka-Andala/Osuka-Andala.github.io/README.md

 ## Osuka-Andala.com

-This is my personal website that I am working on using rails.
+This is my personal website that I am working on using html, css and Javascript